All About The Major and Minor Scales

 The Minor Scale:

-Now from this scale we can make the Minor Scale
+From this scale we can make the Minor Scale

 All we have to do is shift our root now down 3 steps and use all the white keys again.